Interior Architecture (MIA)

 Chatham Eastside, where our interior architecture program’s classroom, studio, and exhibition spaces reside, is recognized as a LEED Silver renovation project that manifests sustainable design practices, use of recycled materials, and energy-efficient lighting to create a green academic and social space in an urban setting.Explore Chatham Eastside : Checkerboard 5 - State-of-the-Art Facilities

 Partnerships add to the student experience by developing interesting design perspectives and preparing graduates for client project success from concept to reality.
 One such unique relationship is with Fallingwater, the Frank Lloyd Wright masterpiece located in the Laurel Highlands of Pennsylvania.
 We also benefit from partnerships with organizations like the Pittsburgh Chapter of Construction Specifications Institute, which specifically offers certifications and professional education to ensure the effectiveness of collaborative projects.

-Here are some of the companies where our graduates have found employment: Perkins Eastman, Nile Johnson Interior Design, Anne Kustner Lighting Design, Bouyea & Associates, Inc., Gerald Lee Morosco Architects PC, Ethan Allen, Workplace Environments, Desmone and Associates Architects, Stantec Architecture.
+Some of the companies where our graduates have found employment include Perkins Eastman, Nile Johnson Interior Design, Anne Kustner Lighting Design, Bouyea & Associates, Inc., Gerald Lee Morosco Architects PC, Ethan Allen, Workplace Environments, Desmone and Associates Architects, Stantec Architecture.